Fittonia are a truly classic terrarium plant.

 With characteristic bold colours and deeply veined leaves (hence, Nerve Plants) they draw the eye and demand your attention.

-Much like the Polka Dot Plant, I think of the Fittonia species as more of an ornamental plant.
-Though stunning, they don’t look particularly natural in a terrarium.
-Fittonia can often contrast a little too harshly with other plants for my liking.
+Much like the Polka Dot Plant, I think of the Nerve Plant species as more of an ornamental plant.
+Though stunning, they don’t look particularly natural in a terrarium – they can often contrast a little too harshly with other plants for my liking.

-Which is why I think for terrariums, Fittonia work well as the main – and sole – feature plant.
-They shine when given center stage and plenty of room to show their foliage.
+Which is why I think for terrariums, Fittonia work well as the main – and often sole – feature plant.
+They shine when given centre stage and plenty of room to show their foliage.